balena-io/balena-cli/doc/cli.markdown

 running on devices.
 They are also stored differently in the balenaCloud API database.
 Configuration variables cannot be set for specific services, therefore the --service option cannot be used when the variable name starts with a reserved prefix.
-When defining custom application variables, please avoid the reserved prefixes.
+When defining custom fleet variables, please avoid these reserved prefixes.

-Applications may be specified by app name, slug, or numeric ID.
-App slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena apps` command.
-Note that slugs may change if the application is renamed.
-App names are not unique and may result in "Application is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public application, or with apps from other balena accounts that you may have been invited to as a member.
-For this reason, app names are especially discouraged in scripts (e.g. CI environments).
+Fleets may be specified by fleet name, slug, or numeric ID.
+Fleet slugs are the recommended option, as they are unique and unambiguous.
+Slugs can be listed with the `balena fleets` command.
+Note that slugs may change if the fleet is renamed.
+Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-Numeric app IDs are deprecated because they consist of an implementation detail of the balena backend.
+For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).
+Numeric fleet IDs are deprecated because they consist of an implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

 Examples:

-	$ balena env add TERM --application MyApp
+	$ balena env add TERM --fleet MyFleet
-	$ balena env add EDITOR vim --application MyApp
-	$ balena env add EDITOR vim -a myorg/myapp
+	$ balena env add EDITOR vim -f myorg/myfleet
-	$ balena env add EDITOR vim --application MyApp,MyApp2
+	$ balena env add EDITOR vim --fleet MyFleet,MyFleet2
-	$ balena env add EDITOR vim --application MyApp --service MyService
+	$ balena env add EDITOR vim --fleet MyFleet --service MyService
-	$ balena env add EDITOR vim --application MyApp,MyApp2 --service MyService,MyService2
+	$ balena env add EDITOR vim --fleet MyFleet,MyFleet2 --service MyService,MyService2
 	$ balena env add EDITOR vim --device 7cf02a6
 	$ balena env add EDITOR vim --device 7cf02a6,d6f1433
 	$ balena env add EDITOR vim --device 7cf02a6 --service MyService